What Is a Breast Biopsy?

 You may need to wear a special bra and dressings over the breast biopsy site for a few days after the procedure.
 Small strips of tape, or possibly stitches, will remain over the incision site.
 Don’t try to remove these yourself.
 They’ll either be removed at a follow-up appointment or will fall off by themselves.

-You may be asked to apply medicine or ice to the biopsy area or change the bandages at home.
+You may be asked to apply medicine to the biopsy area or change the bandages at home.
 Your doctor will give you advice on showering, bathing, and wound care.

 You’ll get a prescription for pain relief if you need it, but you might be OK with an over-the-counter pain reliever.
 To lower the risk of bleeding, don’t take aspirin or products containing aspirin for the first 3 days after the procedure, unless a doctor tells you to.